cyberpunkedu/ncounter/README.md

 JavaScript base on script by [Chris Hallberg](https://javascriptsource.com/days-since/)

+Thanks to the help of the [Ubuntu Touch App Dev group](https://t.me/UbuntuAppDevEN).

 ## Future Improvements

 * Improve design
 * Make JavaScript translatable
-* Fix negative month numbers?
+* Fix negative month numbers.
 * Ability to track more events?
+* Ability to count down to an event?
+* Add polld to update metric automatically?

 ## Legal